We cut through complex statutes to make the ramifications of your arrest — and your options — clear

 Utah has a zero tolerance drugged-driving law for cannabis, cannabis metabolites and other controlled substances.
 That means if you are arrested for suspicion of drugged driving and your bloodstream has any trace of either the drug or a compound left by the drug from consumption days earlier, you could be convicted — whether you are under the influence of the drug or not.
 A first offense calls for mandatory imprisonment of 48 hours to not more than six months.
 And being a drug-related offense, a drugged-driving conviction may bring a driver’s license suspension of six months.

 In Utah, a first-time DUI may be eligible for expungement ten years after you complete your sentence, assuming you meet all other requirements.
 Fillmore Spencer LLC and their DUI lawyers in Provo help you determine if you meet complex expungement law requirements and handles the process expeditiously.
 The prosecution and any victim from your case are given six days in which to object to your application.
 Thereafter, the court makes its decision.

 There are many more consequences to a DUI than just jail time, a fine and the possible loss of your driving privileges.
 A DUI establishes a criminal record that makes it harder for you to find employment and apply for credit.
 It drives all your auto, life and health insurance premiums up.
 It also disqualifies you from enlisting in the armed forces and serving in public office.
-The minute you are charged with a DUI, call Fillmore Spencer LLC in Provo at (801) 851-1266 or contact us online for a free initial consultation.
+The minute you are charged with a DUI, call a Fillmore Spencer LLC DUI lawyer in Provo at (801) 851-1266 or contact us online for a free initial consultation.